grokify/oauth-devtools/README.md

 This app provides a set of OAuth development tools.

-Initially, the goal is to easily retrieve OAuth access tokens for development purposes via 3-legged OAuth from services like Dropbox.
+The initial functionality includes development tools to retrieve access tokens from 3-legged OAuth services.

+The access token and other information will be written into the dotenv `.env` file which can then be read by other apps.

 This code was originally forked from a demo script in the RingCentral Ruby SDK.

+Supported services include:

-* [x] Dropbox OAuth Access Token Retriever
+* [x] Dropbox

 ## Prerequisites :warning: